21st century

 Secure and Accountable

 Othram uniquely offers in-house processing of evidence, from DNA extraction, enrichment, and repair, to sequencing and genealogy.
-Our lab supports chain of custody and is staffed by seasoned forensic DNA analysts with experience testifying in court.
+Our accredited lab supports chain of custody and is staffed by seasoned forensic DNA analysts with experience testifying in court.

 Recent